davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/session.md

 Now your Spring Boot `ClientCache` application that uses Spring Session in a client/server topology is configured to store and manage user (HTTP) session state in the cluster.
-This works for either standalone, externally managed {pivotal-gemfire-name} clusters or when you use PCC running in a {pivotal-cloudfoundry-name} environment.
+This works for either standalone, externally managed VMware GemFire clusters or when you use PCC running in a Tanzu Application Service environment.